tongx11/project2/piazza_submission.md

 For instance, we visualize the 10 most popular movies (see the plot on the right above).
 As we can see, all of them are in the V[1]<0 region, and the majority (60%) of them have V[0] > 0.
 But there are also movies in V[0] <0 region, for example, the movie "Independence Day" - a classic blockbuster.

-Lastly, we plot the average V[0] and V[1] for different "quality" of movies (here "quality" means average ratings of the movie), below is the plot (the label shows the range of the average rating R):
+Lastly, we visualize movies in terms of their average ratings.
+The plot below shows the average V[0] and V[1] for different average ratings of the movie:

 ![alt text](https://github.com/cs155cctw/project2/blob/master/plots/visualize_V_averageV_all_ratings.png)

-So we clearly see that **the V[0] we get represents the quality of the movie: the better the movie, the larger V[0] is.**

-**Conclusion: pupolar and good movies will appear in the bottom-right cornor of our V[0]-V[1] plot, and less-popular and bad movies will appear in the top-left cornor of out plot.**

-The END.
+There is a clear trend that people prefer more classy and sophisticated (large V[0]), and more chill (small V[1]) movies.